AryanVBW/ANDRO/README.md

 Please have a look through the current issues, open and closed to see if your issue has been addressed before.
 If it's java related, it's most definitely been addressed - In short Use Java 1.8.0
 ## Thanks
-L3MON Builds off and utilizes serveral opensource softwares, Without these, L3MON Wouldn't be what it is!
+ANDRO Builds off and utilizes serveral opensource softwares, Without these, ANDRO Wouldn't be what it is!
- - Inspiration for the project and the basic building blocks for the Android App are based off [AhMyth](https://github.com/AhMyth/AhMyth-Android-RAT)
+ - [Vinayak]
  - [express](https://github.com/expressjs/express)
  - [node-geoip](https://github.com/bluesmoon/node-geoip)
  - [lowdb](https://github.com/typicode/lowdb)